Our service charter

 • misusing information or material acquired at work

-• conspiring or attempting to engage in the above corrupt activity.
+• conspiring or attempting to engage in the above corrupt activities.

 • unauthorised access, use and disclosure of information held by Victoria Police